fmethot/kubee/local-dev-with-kube.md

   --disk-size=400GB \
   --cpus=16

-# Check the minikube instance
+### Check the minikube instance

-cd into into the folder show below and check the internal raw disk that was created.
+cd into the folder showed below and check the internal raw disk that was created.

 ```
 cd $MINIKUBE_HOME/.minikube/machines/minikube